 Pendergast says you should expect to borrow only what you need to finance your car purchase.

 “In addition to the price of the vehicle, there are additional costs such as tax, title, and tags.
-Outside of the loan amount, it’s also important to take into consideration what gas, maintenance, and insurance will cost you on a monthly basis,” he advises.
+Outside of the loan amount, it’s also important to take into consideration what gas, maintenance, and insurance will cost you every month,” he advises.

 Campbell has a slightly different answer based on auto loans at MCU.

-He adds there is no dollar amount cap, provided that the borrower has the credit, capacity, and collateral to make for a good loan risk to the credit union.
+He adds there is no dollar amount cap, provided that the borrower has the credit, capacity, and collateral to make for a reasonable loan risk to the credit union.